Scott Steiner: Return to WWE (2002–2004)

 In October 2002, Steiner signed a three-year contract with World Wrestling Entertainment, and returned to WWE television after an eight-year absence at Survivor Series in Madison Square Garden on November 17.
 There, Steiner attacked Matt Hardy and Christopher Nowinski after they delivered a promo insulting New York City, establishing him as a face.

 Over the following weeks, General Managers Eric Bischoff and Stephanie McMahon both courted Steiner, each trying to sign him to their respective brand, Raw or SmackDown!.
 Bischoff was ultimately successful, after McMahon rejected Steiner's sexual advances.

 On Raw in January 2003 Steiner began feuding with World Heavyweight Champion Triple H, and his faction Evolution.
-They began competing against one another for strength and muscle conditioning leading to world title matches at the Royal Rumble and No Way Out.
+They began competing against one another for strength and muscle conditioning leading to world title matches at the Royal Rumble on January 19 and No Way Out on February 23.
 Steiner won the first match by disqualification after Triple H attacked him with a sledgehammer, but lost the second match at No Way Out via pinfall.
 Both matches were not well received by fans with the first going on to win the Wrestling Observer Newsletter's "Worst Worked Match" award.